OlekSt/MilestoneProjectOne/README.md

 ### Features to Implement in the Future

+*Due to time constraints and whishing not to extend deadline of submitting the project, I have decided to keep some features implementation or fine-tuning, improvements of existing ones for later.*

 * Expand the Projects section into a separate page and present more projects.
 * Expand Gallery section into a separate page and add more photos.
 * Create a separate Video Gallery page.
 * Czech language version.
+* Connect contact form to an email server, and make the form work properly
 * Some fine tuning mentioned in the Testing write up section in *italics*.